-ART 322: Graphic Design II This course emphasizes concept development in addition to theory and creative process.
+This course emphasizes concept development in addition to theory and creative process.
 Through directed projects students will research, write creative work plans, and develop design that is highly conceptual and on target with creative work plans.
-Software used but not limited to: Illustrator, Photoshop and/or InDesign.
-Prerequisites: ART 218 or permission of instructor.
-Prerequisites: ART 218 or permission of instructor
+Software used but not limited to: Illustrator, Photoshop, Quark and/or InDesign.
+Prerequisites: ART 218, ART 227 or ART 231.

 ART 325: Applications of Art Therapy

-Advancing the perceptual and technical drawing skills developed in Drawing I, Drawing II will be presented more broadly to include conceptual, narrative, personal and collaborative directions, building processes that lead to more refined and complex drawings.
-The introduction of contemporary concerns and approaches will be explored.
-Prerequisite: ART 205 or permission of instructor.
+This is an intermediate studio course that develops the perceptual and technical drawing skills developed in ART 205.
+In addition, drawing will be presented to include conceptual, narrative, personal and collaborative components.
+Processes that lead to more refined or complex drawings, including contemporary concerns and approaches, will be developed.
+Prerequisite: ART 205.